pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/ProjectUpdate-DBDesign.md

 If you have not already, join your group's GitHub repository and clone the repository to your system.

-Through the DB Design unit, you have been given assignments to individual present your understanding of the different models and database tools.
-The group project component will focus on collecting these to one group-agreed-on decision and collection to build on going forward.
+Through the DB Design unit, you have been given assignments to individually present your understanding of the different models and database tools.
+The group project components will focus on collecting these to one group-agreed-on decision and collection to build on going forward.

 In your Group Project repository, create a folder named `DB` to contain the following elements.